lgp171188/launchpad/lib/lp/soyuz/doc/sourcepackagerelease.rst

 All the arguments to create an ISourcePackageRelease are obtained when processing a source upload, see more details in nascentupload.rst.
-Some of the 20 required arguments are foreign keys or DB contants:
+Some of the 20 required arguments are foreign keys or DB constants:

     >>> arg_name = getUtility(ISourcePackageNameSet)["pmount"]
     >>> arg_comp = getUtility(IComponentSet)["universe"]